aikanavt/aikanavt/README.md

 🔹 Currently, I'm diving deep into **time series modeling** and **business financial data analysis**.

-🔹 I have experience working with **Machine Learning Algorithms, NLP, SQL, Python, and Power BI**, and I'm actively improving my skills through hands-on projects.
+🔹 I have experience working with **Machine Learning Algorithms, NLP, SQL, Python, and Tableau**, and I'm actively improving my skills through hands-on projects.

 ## 💼 Projects & Experience
 Here are some of the projects I've worked on: